Diego-FloresG/Data-Mining/Unit_4/Evaluation/README.md

 ![Elbow](../img/Elbow.png)

 Fit K-Means to the data set.
-Taking in consideration the kmeans, we specifiy the dataset and centers for the clusters Set the seed and use the kmeans function
+Taking in consideration the kmeans, we specifiy the dataset and centers for the clusters.
+Set the seed and use the kmeans function

 ```r